TheOneric/CR-Fixes/Readme.md

 If you wish to set Spanish, including the part after the parantheses might be necessary to match your desired language as the player has entries for *Spanish (Spain..* and *Spanish (Latin...*.
 Only requesting *Spanish* might yield either of these choices.

+## Advanced Settings

 ### Experimental: Request DRM-free streams
 **Default: true**
 When saving settings with this as *true*, and on browser start if this is set to *true*:
 Setting *"VILOS\_DRM\_ROLLOUT"* cookie to the non-drm value.
 As crunchyroll might stop respecting this cookie value at any time, this is marked as an experimental feature.

+### Log Level
+**Default: Warnings**
+Tells the extension what messages should be logged to console.
+By default only errors and warnings are logged.
+When submitting error reports, please use *"Debug"* for logs.